Meb18042/computational-mechanics/module_01/HW_01-Copy1.md

     print('y is 20 and x is less than y')
 else:
     print('x is not less than y')

-print()
-print('The code has been fixed.
-The variable x was of the wrong type, it is now corrected.')
 ```

 4. Create a script that takes the clock hour in 24 hours and prints the clock hour with am or pm.